 How does a university acknowledge these harms and work to advance change?
 First, let us take space to heal.
 UCLA’s Counseling and Psychological Services (CAPS) offers support for students, and the Staff and Faculty Counseling Center provides counseling for employees.
 You can find additional Resources for Racial Trauma and Guidance on Police Equity on the EDI website.
 Next week, CAPS, Resilience in your Student Experience (RISE) Center, and the Office of Equity, Diversity and Inclusion will sponsor three support spaces, two for students and one for staff and faculty, for community reflection.
-On May 20, we invite you to a UCLA community dialogue at a EDI Forum.
 May we gather together, engaging the deep expertise and experience at UCLA, to advance from ideas into action.

 Anna Spain Bradley